How to Use

 Next, use the Work report to identify problem areas, like overdue or unassigned tasks.

-In this example, an issue has been added about room availability for a weekly team meeting.
+In this example, an issue has been added more testing is needed on the website.

 Another way to check issues is the ‘Top Open Issues’ report on the project homepage.
 This report surfaces all issues on the project.